zorowangtt/phdthesis/source/13_chapter5_fixl.md

 the PAS-B domain.
 In addition, two residue pairs on the dimer interface, ASP154-ARG254 and THR262-ARG265, exhibit increased *G*-values by ligand binding, where the latter of which belongs to the coiled-coil linker.
-In summary, ligand binding enhanced the interactions between Fα and heme or the terminal regions of G/H/I β strands, while it weakened those within the Fα helix, β sheet, and those across the dimer interface.
+In summary, ligand binding enhanced the interactions between Fα and heme or the terminal regions of G/H/I β sheets, while it weakened those within the Fα helix, β sheet, and those across the dimer interface.
-These observations suggest that the signal transmission from the heme core to the coiled-coil linker may be mainly blocked at the bridge of G/H/I β-strands, together with the ynergetic reorganization of the compact networks constructed by multiple highly conserved amino acid residues.
+These observations suggest that the signal transmission from the heme core to the coiled-coil linker may be mainly blocked at the bridge of G/H/I β-sheets, together with the synergetic reorganization of the compact networks constructed by multiple highly conserved amino acid residues.